agh-glk/fcs/docs/source/crawler/content_parser.rst

    Returns parser instance depending on passed content type.

-   :param string content_type: Type of content to parse
+   :param string content_type: type of content to parse (MIME type)
-   :return: Instance of parser that is able to parse a content of given type
+   :return: instance of parser that is able to parse a content of given type

 .. py:class:: Parser